How to build a successful career in public sector housing

 In order to give candidates the best possible chance of succeeding in public sector housing, we will provide advice on what employers in this sector are looking for in the ideal candidate, and offer guidance on how to start a public sector housing career on the right footing.

+To succeed in social housing, you’ll need a unique combination of skills.
 One of the most important aspects to remember about public sector housing services is the highly specific rules, regulations and timetables that govern the sector.
-The fact that so many vulnerable populations rely on public housing, as well as the constantly shifting regulatory landscape, means that employers need to be able to rely on a capable and flexible workforce.
+The fact that so many vulnerable people rely on public housing, as well as the constantly shifting regulatory landscape, means that employers need to be able to rely on a capable and flexible workforce.

 Here are some of the most important attributes that can help you succeed in public sector housing: